-How does your weight affect your risk of cancer?
+Does your weight affect your risk of cancer?

-Many people are surprised to find out that being overweight or obese increases your risk of common cancers like bowel cancer and breast cancer.
+Many people are surprised to find out that being overweight or obese increases your risk of common cancers like bowel and breast cancer.

+We could prevent about 1 in 6 of these cancer cases – that's about 25,000 cases a year – if we were all a healthy weight.
 In fact, after not smoking, being a healthy weight is the most important thing you can do to reduce your cancer risk.

 Being a healthy weight can also help to reduce your risk of heart disease and Type 2 diabetes.

 Your weight is a balancing act between the energy you put in (calories from foods and drinks) and the energy you use (for normal bodily functions and what you burn during physical activity).